Artsen/Semantic-Landscape-Sampler/README.md

 pnpm dev  # http://localhost:5173, proxies backend on :8000
 ```

-Vitest + React Testing Library are configured for store/component tests. `pnpm test -- --run` executes the suite in CI-compatible mode.
+Vitest and React Testing Library are configured for store/component tests. `pnpm test -- --run` executes the suite in CI-compatible mode.

 ## Running the Stack